-You may be surprised to find out how strict drug possession laws in Missouri are, especially for first time offenders.
+You may be surprised to find out how strict drug possession laws in Missouri are, especially for first-time offenders.
 While each drug possession charge penalties will vary depending on the circumstance, amount, and type of drug, these charges should never be taken lightly.
-An important first step (if not the most) you can take in fighting a drug possession charge is setting up an appointment for a consultation with a private Missouri drug possession attorney.
-They will assess your situation by determining the strengths and weaknesses of your specific case, while explaining the drug possession laws in Missouri and possible penalties you will face if convicted.
+An important first step (if not the most) you can make in fighting a drug possession charge is setting up an appointment for a consultation with a private Missouri drug possession attorney.
+They will assess your situation by determining the strengths and weaknesses of your specific case while explaining the drug possession laws in Missouri and possible penalties you will face if convicted.

 Understanding Drug Possession Laws in Missouri

 While drug possession laws and the penalties that they carry are varied and intricate, there are some basic laws you should know about Missouri.
 Many states offer lighter penalties for first-time offenders, but in Missouri, things are handled a bit differently.
 With some of the strictest drug possession laws in the United States, you’ll need an attorney well versed in the drug possession laws of the state to fight for you.
 Two of the most common drug possession charges in Missouri are either for Marijuana or Methamphetamines.
 While across the United States, the penalties for possession of Marijuana are decreasing (Missouri included), Methamphetamines penalties are on-trend to increase.

 Non-Marijuana Drug Possession Laws